indrajithbandara/deumah/_products/activities/kite-making-class.md

 featured:
 ---

-Our staff will assist the children how to make a simple, easy-to-make kite and learn how to fly it around the field.
-Paper kite that are great for kids!
+Our staff will assist the children how to build a simple, easy-to-make kite and learn how to fly it around the fields.
+Paper kites making are a great experience for kids!

 A young coconut will be served during the activity.
 The kite can be brought home as a gift.